External Agency and Court Hearings

 Options for Court Actions Not Facilitated Through Corrections

 Each facility has a Legal Liaison Office that will be your point of contact for the telephonic/virtual hearing at the facility level.
-Counselors will not accept any requests and will provide you the information for the appropriate liaison.
+Counselors will not accept any requests and will provide you the information for the applicable liaison.